 The underside is what's truly interesting about these leaks.
 According to Wearable, Fitbit has long used green optical sensors to measure heart rate.
 However, the module on the underside of this watch has two red sensors and a blue one.
 That indicates it could have infrared heart rate monitoring, which is more accurate.
 The blue sensor could be a pulse oximeter for measuring oxygen levels in the blood.
 This could give it an edge over other smartwatches that struggle just to give you an accurate heart rate reading.

-That's is all speculation at this point.
+That's all speculation at this point.
 All we can say for sure right now is that the Fitbit watch is ugly.